A History of the Amateur Woodworking Movement

 Keeping construction costs down was helped by having future owners agree to move into an unfinished structure, with an understanding that the home's new owners would finish the incompleted parts.

-To get started, these new owners needed woodworking tools that they could afford.
-Buying a Unisaw was -- for the most part -- out of the question, a situation that encouraged instead several options: either a major purchase like the Delta multiplex radial arm saw or the Dewalt radial arm saw.
-(The latter are domesticated versions of their industrial level cousins, detailed here.) a Shopsmith, which provided an 8" circular saw, a drill press, a disk-sander, a 30-inch lathe.
-To compete, Rockwell thatought that it needed a Shopsmith-like product.
+either a major purchase like the Delta multiplex radial arm saw or the Dewalt radial arm saw.
+(The latter are domesticated versions of their industrial level cousins, detailed here) a Shopsmith, which provided an 8" circular saw, a drill press, a disk-sander, a 30-inch lathe.

 The result -- pictured here -- was the Deltashop.
 Hence the Deltashop was launched in 1953, and still being marketed in 1955.
 However, the Deltashop was not seen by prospective buyers as a logical alternative to the more thoughtfully engineered Shopsmith, and the Deltashop had a short life.

-(click here to see the discussion of home-ownership and woodworking.)
+click here to see the discussion of home-ownership and woodworking.)

 Deltashops In Homes